lukeingalls/HLTV-Match-Data-Scraper/README.md

 - Will retrieve the 10 most recent match data for Grayhound.
 2. 'python get_data.py Natus Vincere 5'
 - Will retrueve Navis 5 most recent match data.

+## This looks to be no longer functional as HLTV has employed bot detection measures